dynamicwebpaige/azure-workshop/AI-ML-resources.md

 Free, interactive coding in the browser, powered by Jupyter Notebooks.

 > * [Python Data Science Handbook](https://notebooks.azure.com/jakevdp/libraries/PythonDataScienceHandbook)
+> > The book introduces the core libraries essential for working with data in Python: particularly IPython, NumPy, Pandas, Matplotlib, Scikit-Learn, and related packages.
+Familiarity with Python as a language is assumed.
 > * [Introduction to R](http://notebooks.azure.com)
 > > Get a brief introduction to charting and graphing capabilities of R in the Jupyter notebook.
 You will learn how to make line charts, pie charts, and scatter plots.
 > * [Introduction to F#](https://notebooks.azure.com/#)